Blue space: Reduced obesity

-Blue spaces may reduce obesity as it promotes increased physical activity, and a study suggest that living far from green or waterfront in urban areas may increase the risk of obesity.
+Visiting blue spaces may reduce obesity as it promotes increased physical activity.
+One study has suggested that living far from usable green space or waterfront in urban areas may increase the risk of obesity.

 Improved respiratory health

 Living near blue spaces can improve the quality of life of people with respiratory diseases, such as asthma, which could be explained by the mists and sprays generated by the water movement as shown on a study measuring the impact in health of green and blue spaces for those with chronic obstructive pulmonary disease (COPD).